fbrav0/Data_Software_Aurora_A_B_2022/README.md

 a ``routes.csv`` file should be prepared with the output paths of the processed trajectories as the example [routes.csv](scripts/routes.csv).

 **Note:** To obtain the paths, use the [PL IFP Traj tool](https://github.com/HITS-MCM/MD-IFP/blob/master/IFP_generation_examples_TRAJ.ipynb) script.
 In the cell where the paths are read, the "trajectory" number and the path will be printed.
-Note that this is the order of the replicas to be used as it depends on the order in which the files are read in the analysis.
+Note that the order of the replicas to be used depends on the order in which the files are read in the analysis.
 Not always the "trajectory" 1 will correspond to the WT-MetaD replica1.

 Save the information in the [routes.csv](scripts/routes.csv) file with the following structure: